mwat56/apachelogger/README.md

 Then you setup your `server` like shown above using the call to `apachelogger.Wrap()` to wrap your original pagehandler with the logging facility.
 That's all.

+The pattern for a logfile entry is this:

+    apacheFormatPattern = "%s - %s [%s] \"%s %s %s\" %d %d \"%s\" \"%s\"\n"

+All the placeholders to be seen in the pattern will be filled in with the appropriate values at runtime which are (in order of appearance):

+* remote IP,
+* remote user,
+* date/time of request,
+* request method,
+* requested URL,
+* request protocol,
+* server status,
+* served size,
+* remote referrer,
+* remote user agent.

+It means you can now use all the logfile analysers etc. for Apache logs for your own logfiles as well.

 ## Special Features

-As **privacy** becomes a serious concern for a growing number of people (including law makers) – and the IP address is definitely to be considered as _personal data_ – this logging facility _anonymises_ the requesting URLs by setting the host-part of the remote address to zero (`0`).
+As _**privacy**_ becomes a serious concern for a growing number of people (including law makers) – the IP address is definitely to be considered as _personal data_ – this logging facility _anonymises_ the requesting URLs by setting the host-part of the remote address to zero (`0`).
 This option takes care of e.g. European servers who may _not without explicit consent_ of the users store personal data; this includes IP addresses in logfiles and elsewhere (eg. statistical data gathered from logfiles).

 ## Licence

     Copyright (C) 2019  M.Watermann, 10247 Berlin, FRG
                     All rights reserved
                 EMail : <support@mwat.de>

 > This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
 >
 > This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 >
 > You should have received a copy of the GNU General Public License along with this program.
 If not, see the [GNU General Public License](http://www.gnu.org/licenses/gpl.html) for details.